 - Uninsured/underinsured motorist bodily injury

 To learn more, read our full breakdown of the standard types of car insurance.

 Roadside Assistance With Root Car Insurance

 Each Root Insurance policy comes with roadside assistance already included.
 The program covers the cost for three occurrences per six-month term.
 Each occurrence has an allowance of $100.

-To claim service, you have to make a request through the mobile app.
-Now, you might be in the middle of nowhere when you need service, and might not have a great data signal.
+To get roadside service, you have to make a request through the mobile app.
+Now, you might be in the middle of nowhere when you need service and might not have a great data signal.
 In that case, you can use another provider and email your receipts to Root for reimbursement.
-Even if you have another roadside company that you use, you might as well claim your allowances with Root as well.
+Even if you have another roadside company that you use, you might as well claim your allowances with Root.
 Here’s what Root’s roadside assistance covers: